ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 the grounds are delightful.
 They have some of the finest woods in the country."

-Elizabeth said no more--but her mind could not acquiesce.
+Elizabeth said no more -- but her mind could not acquiesce.
 The possibility of meeting Mr. Darcy, while viewing the place, instantly occurred.
 It would be dreadful!
 She blushed at the very idea, and thought it would be better to speak openly to her aunt than to run such